ivomarb/Fortran-Expression-Evaluator/README.md

 Term  factor [*factor][/factor];
 Factor  variable, number or (expression).
 At the terminology previously shown, the square brackets designate an optional element and the symbol “” means “produces”.
 Such rules are normally called “rules of expression production”.
 This way, it is possible to interpret the definition of a term as: “term produces factor multiplied by factor or factor divided by factor”.
 The operators’ precedence is implicit in the way how an expression is written.
 A parser must identify the priorities in the sequence of the operations and also must execute them in the identified sequence.
-To illustrate the utilization of the rules presented above, take the expression 6+3*D, in which it is possible to identify two terms: the first one is the number 6 and the second one is the product given by 3*D. The second term has two factors: 3 and D. As it is seen, these two factors are a number and a variable.
+To illustrate the utilization of the rules presented above, take the expression 6+3*D, in which it is possible to identify two terms: the first one is the number 6 and the second one is the product given by 3*D. The second term has two factors: 3 and D. As it is seen, these two factors are a number and a variable.</br >
 The presented rules are the essence of a recursive descent analyzer, that is basically a set of functions mutually recursive that operate in a linked way.
 At each step, the analyzer executes the specified operations in the algebraically correct sequence.
 In order to have a concrete idea of how this process works, analyze the following expression: </br >
 <p align="center">
 9/3 – (100 + 56)